On Functional Representations of the Conformal Algebra: Introduction

 Next, we introduce a deformation of the Schwinger functional obtained by adding an apparently arbitrary functional of $\dfield$ and $\qsource$ which, amongst other things, means that the deformed functional may depend separately on the field and the source.
 The motivation for this follows from previous studies of the ERG: this deformed functional is recognized as something which can be generated from a Wilsonian effective action, $\Sintd$.
 To put it another way, we know the answer that we're looking for!

 Recall that, in the Schwinger functional representation, a CFT is such that the generators annihilate $\dual$.
 This is translated into the statement that the generators in the new representation annihilate $\exp{-\Sintd}$.
 However, whereas the generators in the Schwinger functional representation are linear in functional derivatives, in the new representation the generators associated with dilatations and special conformal transformations are quadratic.
 The upshot of this is that two of the linear conditions implied by the annihilation of $\exp{-\Sintd}$ can be replaced two by non-linear conditions on $\Sintd$.
-The first of these is identified with the fixed-point version of an ERG equation and the second is recognized as a generalization of the special conformal consistency condition discovered long ago by Sch\"afer~\cite{Schafer-Conformal}.
+The first of these is identified with the fixed-point version of an ERG equation and the second---constituting one of the central results of this paper---is recognized as a new analogue of the special conformal consistency condition discovered long ago by Sch\"afer~\cite{Schafer-Conformal}.
 Associated with these conditions is a representation of the conformal algebra in which the generators depend explicitly on the Wilsonian effective action.